2023 Children's Law Institute - Call for Proposals

 • Innovative approaches to wellness and self-care, understanding secondary trauma, mindfulness, etc.

-• Interdisciplinary collaboration between legal teams and social services; legal workshops for non-attorneys
+• Interdisciplinary collaboration between legal teams and social services; legal workshops for non-attorneys.

 • Prevention & Response – substance misuse, sexual abuse, human trafficking, trauma, etc.